simotark/tf-demo/README.md

 - [ ] variables

 Other stuff:
-`Set-Alias -Name tf -Value terraform.exe` for some convenience after adding terraform to path.
-(Actually, you could probably just add the full path here.)
+`Set-Alias -Name tf -Value terraform.exe` into `profile.ps1` for permanent alias